 The players from the 2015 NBA Draft are surprising fans and card collectors as not only are there more with superstar potential than expected but they are producing at a high level already.
-Kristaps Porzingis, Devin Booker, Jahlil Okafor and Myles Turner are just some of the rookies making an impact but Karl-Anthony Towns rookie cards may wind up as the best of this year’s class.
-While D’Angelo Russell, Emmanuel Mudiay and Porzingis received a lot of attention over the first several weeks of the season, Towns has become a consistent force in the middle for the the Minnesota Timberwolves.
+Kristaps Porzingis, Devin Booker and Myles Turner are just some of the rookies who but Karl-Anthony Towns rookie cards may wind up as the best of this year’s class.
+While D’Angelo Russell, Emmanuel Mudiay and Porzingis received a lot of attention early on, Towns became a consistent force in the middle for the the Minnesota Timberwolves.

 Karl Anthony Towns Rookie Card Review